Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

-> May 14, 2024 by Jan Skovajsa
+> Last updated: June 30, 2025 by Jan Skovajsa

 Share this article: Share on Facebook Share on Pinterest

-Welcome to Tokyo, the sprawling metropolis that, let's be honest, can be a bit overwhelming and even a tad underwhelming all at the same time.
 It’s a city you can wrap up in 2 days—3 if you throw in a visit to DisneySea (because, why not?).
 Just look at my Tokyo itinerary, you literally have nothing to do after day 2.
 While it's packed with more neon than Vegas and has more sushi spots than the ocean has fish, it's... well, kind of boring.

 But I get it, nobody is going to skip Tokyo altogether, and you’ll need a place to sleep while you’re doing the tourist rounds.
 We stayed in a neighborhood so bizarre it could only belong in Tokyo, and despite the weird shite (or maybe because of it), I actually had a blast (especially when I was discovering my hidden talent for rapping—during karaoke).

 So, if you’re planning a trip to Tokyo and want to know where to drop your bags and your inhibitions, you’ve come to the right place.
 This guide will delve into Tokyo’s best neighborhoods for tourists, from the geeky tech paradise of Akihabara to the bustling shopping havens of Shibuya and Ginza (which I semi-despise).
-Let’s find you a spot where you can enjoy Tokyo (remember, just for 2 or 3 days!), whether you’re a foodie, a family, a shopper, or a bit of everything.

 You can find more cool places in Japan that I visited here.

-I’ve added concrete hotel tips in the neighborhoods where it made sense—most of the 4-star, a couple 5-star.
+I’ve added concrete hotel tips in the neighborhoods where it made sense—most of the 4-star, a couple of 5-star.
 For the sake of transparency, I want to tell you that the hotel links are affiliate links, meaning if you book through them, I get a small kick-back in the form of a commission.
-You pay nothing extra, but I smile knowing I’ve been of use to you and you were kind enough to send me some love.
+You pay nothing extra, but I smile knowing I’ve been of use to you, and you were kind enough to send me some love.
 High five for that.

 A map of the best areas to stay in Tokyo for first-time visitors, Japan travel

 Here’s a map of the best neighborhoods to stay in if you’re visiting Tokyo for the first time (or any time).
 I recommend some much more than others!
-(The large central green area is the Imperial Palace)
+(The large central green area is the Imperial Palace.)

 1. The best neighborhood to stay in Tokyo overall: Akihabara

-This is where we stayed on my first Tokyo visit and I’d stay there again if I re-visited (not gonna happen).
+This is where we stayed on my first Tokyo visit, and I’d stay there again if I re-visited (not gonna happen).

 • Pros: Central location, great transport connections, rich in pop culture, loved our hotel